marcelkooi/marcel-nextjs-blog/posts/3-how-typescript-can-fool-you.md

 You CURL your API locally and see what you get when you enter 20.

 ```
-$ curl -X POST localhost:3000 --data '{ "input": 20 }' -H "Content-Type: application/json"
+$ curl -X POST localhost:3000 \
+    --data '{ "input": 20 }' \
+    -H "Content-Type: application/json"
 The new number is: 30
 ```

 Sweet.
 Seems to be working.

-The next day, you try 30.
+The next day, you try entering 50.
 But this time, you put quotes around your input for some reason.

 ```
-$ curl -X POST localhost:3000 --data '{ "input": "30" }' -H "Content-Type: application/json"
+$ curl -X POST localhost:3000 \
+    --data '{ "input": "50" }' \
+    -H "Content-Type: application/json"
-The new number is: 3010
+The new number is: 5010
 ```

 Hmmm, OK.
 Not what you were expecting.
+Let's check out the code.

+The `addTen` function says the `input` variable is a number.
+So it must always be a number, right?

+Not quite.

+With TypeScript, you can't explicity enter a string as an argument to the `addTen` function (without throwing a TS error), but it will let you enter an argument of type `any` for an argument that has to be a number, which is what anything coming off the request body will be.